When you buy solar panels you have a lot to consider.

 The next question to ask is what brand should I buy.
 I think the thing to consider here is trust, do you trust that either you, or the solar company you are buying from has a good enough relationship with the manufacturer such that this manufacturer will not sell them dodgy solar panels.

-We certainly fee we have this relationship with Sunrise Solartech and Canadian Solar, both of whom are high quality manufacturers.
+We certainly feel we have this relationship with Canadian Solar, who are high quality manufacturers.
 We have a great deal of trust based in our history of dealing with them.